 4K graphics and impressive hardware are only going to be useful if you want to play the console’s games in the first place.
 Fortunately, both PlayStation and Xbox have a number of excellent exclusives and there’s a good deal of overlap too.

 A point in Xbox’s favor is that its backwards compatibility is currently in a far better state than the PS4’s.
-Although you can’t play every Xbox 360 game that was ever released during the console's 10-year lifespan, there’s an ever-increasing list of 360 games that will work on the newer consoles and Xbox’s engineering lead Mike Ybarra confirmed that Xbox 360 and Xbox One titles will work on Xbox One X.
+Although you can’t play every Xbox 360 game that was ever released during the console's 10-year lifespan, there’s an ever-increasing list of 360 games and original Xbox games that can be played on the console.

 This process has already started with the Xbox Play Anywhere scheme making it possible for gamers to buy select games across the Xbox One and PC when they’re purchased digitally through the Microsoft store.

-As its part of the same platform, this scheme will also be open to Xbox One X.
+As its part of the same platform, this scheme is also open to Xbox One X.

-The PS4 has a number of excellent exclusives of its own, though nowhere near the same backwards compatibility or cross platform capabilities.
+The PS4 has a number of excellent exclusives, though nowhere near the same backwards compatibility or cross platform capabilities.
 Its exclusives range from Uncharted 4, to Horizon: Zero Dawn, to excellent remakes of The Last of Us and the original Rachet and Clank.
 The most recent to hit shelves is the latest Spider-Man release.

-Films and media is another area where the two consoles are likely to be similar in some respects, but very different in others.
+Films and media is another area where the two consoles are similar in some respects, but very different in others.